f-ras/hobby-projects/README.md

 Available in Dutch and English.
 When starting the game choose a language.

-Run in your terminal the following line to start the game in English:
+Run in your terminal the following line to start the game.

-./tic-tac-toe eng

-or:
-./tic-tac-toe nl

-for Dutch.
+Enlish game-start: './tic-tac-toe eng'

+Dutch game-start: './tic-tac-toe nl'